BUDAPEST ZOO AND BOTANICAL GARDEN, PAVILION FOR THE NATIONAL BONSAI COLLECTION 1998

-In authentic Japanese gardens, bonsai are not held in a separate pavilion.
-For this reason, their sheltering edifice here, lacking any building-like character, mostly resemble a bamboo grove among the trees of the park.
-The frameless, curved glass wall winding between the posts is gives protection from incautious visitors.
-The background wall and the staged tablets follow the traditional forms of display.
-Wooden constructions placed on the lower level of the surrounding tree-crowns provide shade for the tiny trees.
-The Bonsai Pavilion won the Piranesi Award in 1998 and the Budapest Architectural Award of Excellence, Certificate of Merit in 1999.
+In authentic Japanese gardens, bonsai are not sheltered in a pavilion; therefore, the structure built here to protect them lacks the usual characteristics of a building: it resembles mostly a bamboo grove, growing among the trees of a park.
+The frameless, curved glass wall winding between the pillars gives protection from incautious visitors.
+The background wall and the small, staggered tables follow the traditional display forms.
+A wooden structure on the lower level of the foliage of the surrounding trees provides appropriate shading for the tiny trees.

 Peter Kis, Balazs Szlabey, Peter Nyitrai, Ervin Kiss